-- Be sure to press the ON key before using the calculator for the first time. - Even if the calculator is operating normally, replace the battery at least once every three years.
-A dead battery can leak, causing damage to and malfunction of the calculator.
-Never leave a dead battery in the calculator. • The battery that comes with this unit discharges slightly during shipment and storage.
-Because of this, it may require

-- replacement and storage.
-Because of this, it may require replacement sooner than the normal expected battery life. • Low battery power can cause memory contents to become - corrupted or lost completely.
-Always keep written records of all important data. • Avoid use and storage of the calculator in areas subjected to - Avoid use and storage of the calculator in areas subjected to temperature extremes.
+- Be sure to press the ON key before using the calculator for the first time. - Even if the calculator is operating normally, replace the battery at least once every two years. - A dead battery can leak, causing damage to and malfunction of the calculator.
+Never leave a dead battery in the calculator. - The battery that comes with this unit discharges slightly during shipment and storage.
+Because of this, it may require replacement sooner than the normal expected battery life. - Low battery power can cause memory contents to become corrupted or lost completely.
+Always keep written records of all important data. - Avoid use and storage of the calculator in areas subjected to temperature extremes.